Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Assets/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 ## Known Limitations

-Version 0.1.1-preview is a preview release.
+Version 0.1.2-preview is a preview release.
 Expect APIs and functionality to change in incompatible ways.

 We welcome hearing about your experience on [this forum thread](https://forum.unity.com/threads/alembic-for-unity.521649/).

 # Installing Alembic for Unity

 Because Alembic for Unity is in preview, to install the package, you will need to edit your [project manifest](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html#PackManManifestsProject).
-Add a reference to the `com.unity.formats.alembic` package.
+In each project where you want to use Alembic for Unity, open the file `Packages/manifest.json` and add a reference to the `com.unity.formats.alembic` package.
 For example:

 ```
 {
     "dependencies": {
-        "com.unity.formats.alembic": "0.1.1-preview"
+        "com.unity.formats.alembic": "0.1.2-preview"
     }
 }
 ```